 Plan your schedule out beforehand

 Large conferences like Dreamforce offer hundreds of panels, sessions, lightning talks, and other activities.
-And that's in addition to the expo floor, where you can explore a wide variety of sponsor booths.
+And if you're attending in-person, that's in addition to the expo area, where you can explore sponsor booths.
 Big sponsors also often throw parties, cocktail hours, and breakfasts to encourage networking.

 It can all be wildly overwhelming, especially for first-time attendees.
 You might be tempted to overbook yourself or try not to miss anything.
 But that's the easiest way to burn out early.